-The use of forklift trucks of retractable mast, allows stores to gain in height, since already mast can reach 10 meters in height, so unlike conventional trucks the mast cannot be tilted, it is also reduced the width of the corridors, since by design it allows the mast to retract on lower guides that are introduced in the chassis of the machine, being able to be the width of the corridors of 2.5 meters.
+The use of forklift trucks of the retractable mast, allows stores to gain in height since already mast can reach 10 meters in height, so unlike conventional trucks the mast cannot be tilted, it is also reduced the width of the corridors, since by design it allows the mast to retract on lower guides that are introduced in the chassis of the machine, being able to be the width of the corridors of 2.5 meters.

 Conventional warehouses with drive-in and drive-through shelves: The drive-in and drive-through shelves are ideal for storing large quantities of heavy goods with a small variety of items.
 The shelving system combines the advantages of block stacking and stacking of shelves: compact use of space with high stacking heights and care of stored goods.

 Before entering the desired channel, the truck raises the pallet to the level of the desired shelf level.
 The truck must not be wider than the pallet.
-The stacker with transversal seat is very appropriate for this job since it also offers the driver good visibility in reverse.
+The stacker with a transversal seat is very appropriate for this job since it also offers the driver good visibility in reverse.

-These types of shelves are capable of storing several load units, one behind the other, distributed in depth and on two brackets.
+These types of shelves are capable of storing several load units, one behind the other, distributed in-depth and on two brackets.